tomerumardekar/htdocs/README.md

-# htdocs
+# omc_BankIsrael
- project in php Currency Exchange Rates
+ Task in php - fetch information from the Bank of Israel on usd, eur, gbp currencies